saucekode/bitstackcode/src/project-bash-task-one-writing-your-first-hello-world-script-1.md

   - devops
 layout: article.njk
 ---
-In the past three weeks, I have been learning about bash scripting, and with every new knowledge comes practice in order to make it stick.
+In the past three weeks, I have been learning about bash scripting, and with every new knowledge, practice is important, so the knowledge sticks.

 Today, I'll be starting the **Project Bash** series where I will be working on tasks on Bash programming and documenting my approach, errors, and the fixes.
 Every script can be found on this [repository.](https://github.com/saucekode/shell-script.git)